ydaher97/POP3/README.md

 server in the central “log” TextArea on the bottom.

 # NOTE
-you might need to figure your javafx here is a guide on how to do it https://openjfx.io/openjfx-docs/
+you might need to configure your javafx in the project structure here is a guide on how to do it https://openjfx.io/openjfx-docs/